deadlyvipers/dojo_rules/introduction.md

 Hey, this is Steven.
-I program stuff.
+I program Ruby